testdouble/cypress-rails/README.md

 ### Installing Cypress itself

-The first step is making sure Cypress is installed (that's up to you, this library doesn't install Cypress, it just provides a little Rails specific glue).
+The first step is making sure Cypress is installed (that's up to you, this library doesn't install Cypress, it just provides a little Rails-specific glue).

 If you're on newer versions of Rails and using [webpacker](https://www.github.com/rails/webpacker) for your front-end assets,